AlexAQ972/FASST-LLM/README.md

 FASST-LLM is a Framework for Automated Service Scanning Tool generation using Large Language Models.
 FASST-LLM fully leverages the powerful capabilities of large language models in processing natural language and generating code.

+## Source Code of FASST-LLM

-The complete source code of FASST-LLM is stored in the ```code``` directory.
-Within this directory, the ```Code Refinement``` subfolder contains both the implementation code for the Code Refinement module and a technical demonstration.
+The entire source code of FASST-LLM resides in the `code` directory.
+The directory is organized as follows:

+-   `Reasoning/`: Contains the implementations for the **Reasoning Module** and **Action Module**.
+-   `Generator/`: Contains the implementation for the **Generation Module**.
+-   `Propagation/`: Contains the implementation for the **Optimization Module**.

+### Key Scripts

+-   `Reasoning_ST.py`: Implements the reasoning layer of the forward pass, responsible for inferring the Security Target (ST).
+-   `Generation_Code.py`: Implements the generation layer of the forward pass, which generates the source code for the scanning tool.
+-   `Backpropagation.py`: Handles the entire backpropagation process, including loss calculation, gradient computation, and model optimization.

 ## New Services